ylacaute/ez-Dashing/README.md

 ## Overview

 ### Front configuration
-You define a [dashboard.json](/config/dashboard.json) configuration file, composed of the sections below:
+Define a [dashboard.json](/config/dashboard.json) configuration file, composed of the sections below:
  - **env:** global variables which can be used anywhere in the configuration
  - **server:** server config, you currently can't touch this part
  - **theme:** choose your favorite theme ("default", "black", etc)